De Dion-Bouton: Steam cars

-Following this singular success, the company offered steam tricycles with boilers between the front wheels and two-cylinder engines.
-They were built in small numbers, evidently a favorite of young playboys.
+Following that singular success, the company offered steam tricycles, with boilers between the front wheels and two-cylinder engines.
+They were built in small numbers, and were evidently a favorite of young playboys.
 They were later joined by a larger tractor, able to pull trailers (sometimes called a "steam drag").
-This larger vehicle introduced the so-called De Dion or "dead" axle; an axle beam carried the weight of the vehicle with the non weight-bearing driveshafts or drive chains articulated separately alongside it.
+That larger vehicle introduced the so-called De Dion or "dead" axle.
+An axle beam carried the weight of the vehicle with the non-weight-bearing driveshafts or drive chains articulated separately alongside it.

-On 22 July 1894, during the Paris–Rouen race, it averaged 18.7 km/h over the 126 km (78 mi) route, but was disqualified for needing both a driver and a stoker.
+On 22 July 1894, during the Paris–Rouen race, it averaged 18.7 km/h over the 126 km (78 mi) route, but was disqualified because it needed both a driver and a stoker.

-Two more cars were made in 1885 followed by a series of lightweight two-cylinder tricars, which from 1892 had Michelin pneumatic tyres.
-In 1893, steam tractors were introduced which were designed to tow horse-drawn carriages for passengers or freight (sometimes called "steam drags") and these used an innovative axle design which would become known as the De Dion tube, where the location and drive function of the axle are separated.
+Two more cars were made in 1885, followed by a series of lightweight two-cylinder tricars which, from 1892, had Michelin pneumatic tyres.
+In 1893, steam tractors were introduced which were designed to tow horse-drawn carriages for passengers or freight (sometimes called "steam drags") which used an innovative axle design that became known as the De Dion tube, where the location and drive function of the axle are separated.

 The company manufactured steam buses and trucks until 1904.
-Trépardoux, staunchly supporting steam, resigned in 1894 as the company turned to internal combustion vehicles.
-The steam car remained in production more or less unchanged for ten years more.
+Trépardoux, a staunch supporter of steam, resigned in 1894 as the company turned to internal combustion vehicles.
+However, the steam car remained in production more or less unchanged for ten years more.